jlee9503/data-warehouse/README.md

 # Sales Data Warehouse Project

 ## Project Overview
-This project demonstrates a comprehensive data warehousing and analytics solution using SQL.
-It covers full data pipeline - from building a data warehouse to generating actionable insights - and showcases key data engineering and analytics skills, including data cleaning, ETL pipeline implementation, and structured data analysis.
+This project presents a comprehensive data warehousing and analytics solution developed using SQL.
+It demonstrates the full data pipeline - from raw data ingestion to structured analysis - and highlights key competencies in data modeling, ETL processes, and business intelligence.
+The goal is to transform raw sales data into actionable insights through a scalable medallion architecture.

-The Project includes:
+Key Components:
-  1. **Data Architecture:** Designing a medallion architecture (Bronze, Silver, and Gold layers)
+  1. **Data Architecture:** Implemented the medallion architecture with Bronze (raw), Silver (cleansed), and Gold (business-ready) layers to structure data processing and analytics.
-  2. **ETL Pipelines:** Extracting, transforming, and loading data from source systems into the warehouse
+  2. **ETL Pipelines:** Designed and developed ETL processes to extract, transform, and load data from multiple source systems (CRM & ERP) into a centralized SQL Server warehouse.
-  3. **Data Modeling:** Developing fact and dimension tables optimized for analytical queries
+  3. **Data Modeling:** Created a star schema by building optimized fact and dimension tables to support fast and efficient analytical queries.

-## Data Architecture
+## Data Architecture Layers

 The data architecture for this project uses **Medallion architecture** (Bronze, Silver, and Gold):